Activating aviation data with real-time ML

 “Building a big data platform is always challenging,” says Mehdi Hashemipour, a USDOT data scientist.
 “We needed to know what big data we were working on and what infrastructure was necessary to handle it.
 Designing such a system using various technologies is very complex and, since we know that big data isn’t 100% reliable all the time, it wasn’t nearly as precise as our statistical reporting demanded.
 We needed to be able to control the quality of the data, and closely monitor any data being processed in real-time.”

 The system also needed to scale quickly — without downgrading performance and without any heavy lifting or manual review by the USDOT data team.

 Laying the groundwork for predictive analytics to take flight

 The SWIM Cloud Distribution Service (SCDS) is a Federal Aviation Administration (FAA) cloud-based service that provides publicly available FAA SWIM content to FAA-approved consumers.
 To gain critical insight into on-time flights, delayed or canceled flights, and the number of passengers affected by each incident, the USDOT sought to leverage their public SWIM data sets, like traffic flow management and terminal data distribution, and run analytics across all their data to predict multiple scenarios related to flights, airports and passenger behavior.

-After careful evaluation, the USDOT chose Microsoft Azure and the Databricks Lakehouse Platform because of the ability to democratize all their various data sources, including on-premises databases like Oracle and Sybase, with real-time streaming via Apache Kafka.
+After careful evaluation, the USDOT chose Microsoft Azure and the Databricks Data Intelligence Platform because of the ability to democratize all their various data sources, including on-premises databases like Oracle and Sybase, with real-time streaming via Apache Kafka.

 “Databricks gives users an efficient way to create job schedules, scale clusters and run notebooks for analytics and BI,” said Hashemipour.